Park and Ride and bus services

 Eligibility

-If you are travelling to Royal Papworth Hospital for NHS treatment, you may be entitled to help from the hospital with your travel costs, including parking fees.
-You or your partner (including civil partners) must produce evidence of the car parking ticket and eligibility for any of the following benefits:
+If you are travelling to Royal Papworth Hospital for NHS treatment, you may be entitled to help with your travel costs, including parking fees.
+You must produce evidence of the car parking ticket and eligibility for any of the following benefits:

 • Income-related Employment and Support Allowance